TouK/nussknacker/docs/integration/KafkaIntegration.md

 2. if there are no such headers, it looks for a magic byte and schema version in the message, [in a format used by Confluent](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#wire-format);
 3. if the magic byte is not found, it assumes the schema version chosen by the user in the scenario.

+# Configuration

-## Common Kafka configuration
+## Common part

+Both streaming Engines (Lite and Flink) share common Kafka configuration, see respective sections below for details on configuring Kafka for each of them.

 ### Kafka connection configuration

-Both engines share common Kafka configuration, see [Streaming-Lite](model/Lite#kafka-configuration) or [Streaming-Flink](model/Flink#kafka-configuration) docs for details on configuring sources/sinks.

 Important thing to remember is that Kafka server addresses/schema registry addresses have to be resolvable from:
 - Nussknacker Designer host (to enable schema discovery and scenario testing)
-- Streaming-Lite runtime - to be able to run job
+- Streaming-Lite/Streaming-Flink runtime - to be able to run job

 | Name                                                                        | Importance | Type     | Default value    | Description                                                                                                                                                                                                                                                  |
 |-----------------------------------------------------------------------------|------------|----------|------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|